Sharatdevadiga/crypto-dashboard/README.md

 ## Project Folder Structure

-In order to provide all the above features, we need the code to be well organized.
+We need the code to be well organized to provide all the above features.
 For that, I used a feature-based approach, where related components and Redux state slices are kept in a single folder as shown in the image below:
 ![alt text](./screenshots/FolderStructure.png)

 ## Installation